‘The Bold And The Beautiful’ Spoilers: Bill’s Spectra Sabotage Could Take Down Forrester Too

 Bill’s Plan Could Have Unintended Conequences.

-Other The Bold and The Beautiful spoilers for this week show Bill is so confident that Sally’s show will go down in flames, thanks to his plotting, that he goes ahead and makes CJ Garrison (Mick Cain) an offer on his Spectra building.
+Other Bold and The Beautiful spoilers for this week’s show, Bill is so confident that Sally’s show will go down in flames, thanks to his plotting, that he goes ahead and makes CJ Garrison (Mick Cain) an offer on his Spectra building.
 Bill can only see this working out in his favor.
 Bill also brags to Wyatt Spencer (Darin Brooks) about his brilliant scheme to wreck Spectra and get the real estate.

-But consider this.
-If Bill writes another fake review under Jarrett’s name (or gets Jarrett to write a bad review), it’s really Ridge Forrester’s designs that will be trashed, not Sally’s.
-The Forresters are happily crowing that these are Ridge’s best designs yet on a new The Bold and The Beautiful spoilers video (see below) but they have no idea what’s coming their way.
+But consider this: If Bill writes another fake review under Jarrett’s name (or gets Jarrett to write a bad review), it’s really Ridge Forrester’s designs that will be trashed, not Sally’s.
+The Forresters are happily crowing that these are Ridge’s best designs yet on a new Bold and The Beautiful spoilers video (see below), but they have no idea what’s coming their way.

 On yesterday’s #BoldandBeautiful, Brooke finds herself in Bill's embrace.
 WATCH THE CLIP: https://t.co/LXmle1hG9C pic.twitter.com/iyOzdS53bV